exercism/powershell/exercises/practice/leap/.approaches/introduction.md

 }
 ```

-For more information, check the [`datetime object` approach][approach-datetime-object].
+For more information, check the [`DateTime` object approach][approach-datetime-object].

-## Approach: Using built-in `IsLeapYear` method
+## Approach: # Using `IsLeapYear` method

-Using the `DateTime` class, we can just utilize the `IsLeapYear` static method and check if a year is a leap year or not.
+Using the `DateTime` class, we can just utilize the built-in `IsLeapYear` static method and check if a year is leap or not.

 ```powershell
 function Test-Leap([int] $year) {